-16. Consultation, Disclosure and Grievance Redress Mechanism.
+- (iii) monitoring program as per EMP.
+No works are allowed to commence prior to approval of SEMP.
+A copy of the EMP/approved SEMP is kept on site during the construction period at all times. - 16.
+Consultation, Disclosure and Grievance Redress Mechanism.
 The stakeholders were involved in developing the IEE through discussions on-site and a public consultation workshop at project area level, after which views expressed were incorporated into the IEE and in the planning and development of the project.
-The IEE will be made available at public locations and will be disclosed to a wider audience via the ADB, CMWSSB and TNUIFSL websites.
-The consultation process will be continued during project implementation.
-A grievance redress mechanism (GRM) is described within the IEE to ensure any public grievances are addressed quickly.

-17. Monitoring and Reporting.
-Contractor will submit a monthly EMP implementation report to PIU.
-PIU will monitor the compliance of Contractor, prepare a Quarterly Environmental Monitoring Report and submit to PMU.
-The PMU will oversee the implementation and compliance, and will submit semi-annual monitoring reports to ADB.
-ADB will post the environmental monitoring reports on its website.
-Monitoring reports will also be posted on CMWSSB and TNUIFSL websites.

-18. Conclusions and Recommendations.
+The IEE is made available at public locations and is disclosed to a wider audience via the ADB, CMWSSB and TNUIFSL websites.
+The consultation process is continued during project implementation.
+A grievance redress mechanism (GRM)is described within the IEE to ensure any public grievances are addressed quickly. - 17.
+Monitoring and Reporting.
+Contractor is submitting monthly EMP implementation report to PIU.
+PIU is monitoring the compliance of Contractor, prepare a Quarterly Environmental Monitoring Report and submitting to PMU.
+The PMU oversees the implementation and compliance, and submits semi-annual monitoring reports to ADB.
+ADB post the environmental monitoring reports on its website.
+Monitoring reports are also be posted on CMWSSB and TNUIFSL websites. - 18.
+Conclusions and Recommendations.
 Therefore, as per ADB SPS, the project is classified as environmental category B and does not require further environmental impact assessment.
 Subproject do not include any source augmentation or treatment facilities, as the treated water is sourced directly from the existing water treatment plants (desalination plants).
 These are existing related facilities to the subproject project, and environmental audit indicate no notable issues of concern, these facilities have necessary permits/licenses and the water produced meets the drinking water standards (IS 10500).

-19. This IEE shall be updated by PIU during the implementation phase to reflect any changes, amendments and will be reviewed and approved by PMU.
+A section of the distribution system (12.06 kms) in Uthandi falls under CRZ regulation and hence work is to be implemented after obtaining CRZ clearance, and complying with the conditions stipulated therein.
+This IEE has been updated by the PIU during implementation to reflect the final project details and measures for controlled blasting.